OfficeDev/O365-EDU-Tools/SDSProfileManagementDocs/resources/educationsynchronizationprofilestatus.md

-# educationsynchronizationprofilestatus resource type
+# educationSynchronizationProfileStatus resource type

 Represents the synchronization status of a [synchronization profile](educationsynchronizationprofile.md).

-> **Note:** Updates to the educationsynchronizationprofilestatus might be delayed due to the asynchronous nature of background sync processing.
+> **Note:** Updates to the **educationSynchronizationProfileStatus** might be delayed due to the asynchronous nature of background sync processing.

 ### Methods